And my understanding urges

 - Engagement Challenge: Väinämöinen, Ilmarinen and Lemminkäinen all have to complete near-impossible tasks in order to marry the Maiden of Pohjola, Louhi's daughter.
 Eventually, it's Ilmarinen to whom she takes a liking.

 - Evil Uncle: Untamo, Kullervo's uncle, killed his entire family (who somehow still survived).

 - Götterdämmerung: The Kalevala ends with Christ being appointed King of Finland, and Väinämöinen sailing away to an unknown land across the sea.

 - Grim Up North: Pohjola, the Northland, is described as a harsh, cold place with little comfort.

-- I Am One of Those Too: Joukahainen claims he was present when the world was created.
+- I Am One of Those, Too: Joukahainen claims he was present when the world was created.
 Too bad he tells this to Väinämöinen who actually was there.

 - Improbable Weapon User: The wet-behind-the-ears Lappish guy whom Lemminkäinen insulted, kills him by running a viper through him.
 Man, that's just awesome.

 - King in the Mountain: The Kalevala ends with a mysterious child being declared king of Kalevala (a thinly veiled allegory on Christ and the conversion of Finland to Christianity).
 The disgruntled Väinämöinen sails away in his boat to an unknown destination, leaving only his kantele behind, but not without the promise that he will some day return.

 - Lipstick-and-Load Montage: A male example, as an entire chapter is devoted to Ilmarinen the smith bathing and dressing up to go court the Maiden of Pohja.